TobyLobster/jsw2021/README.md

 ### The *Watch Tower* bug
 ![Watch Tower](images/watch.png)

 Enough admin, onto the first bug fix.
-The original BBC version has a bug where the game crashes as soon as the player visits *Watch Tower*.
+The original BBC version has a bug where the game crashes as soon as the player enters *Watch Tower*.
 This bug is present on the [Complete BBC Micro Games archive version (maybe disk based?)](http://www.bbcmicro.co.uk/game.php?id=439)  but not the [Level 7 disassembly (maybe cassette based?)](http://www.level7.org.uk/miscellany/jet-set-willy-disassembly.txt).
 The reason for the bug is that the code that loads and runs the second file of the game is located exactly where this room definition is supposed to be.
 The original room definition has now been restored, and the bug is fixed.

 ### Removing OS Usage
 At this point I start to remove all use of the OS.
-The game uses OSWRCH to write text (and more), OSWORD for sound, and OSBYTE for keyboard, vsync etc. Although I need to write more code to replace these OS routines, it does save memory overall in that the game can use more memory locations if the OS no longer uses them.
-Use of OSWRCH is replaced first, then sound routines are replaced, then keyboard.
-I can use more of zero page for variables, which saves memory for each instance a variable is accessed.
+The game uses *OSWRCH* to write text (and more), *OSWORD* for sound, and *OSBYTE* for keyboard, vsync etc. Although I need to write more code to replace these OS routines, it does save memory overall in that the game can use more memory locations if the OS no longer uses them.
+Use of *OSWRCH* is replaced first, then sound routines are replaced, then keyboard.
+I use more of zero page for variables, which saves memory each instance a variable is accessed.

 ### Interrupts and Palette Changes
 The only part of the OS that continues to run (necessarily) is the handling of IRQs.
 The game uses these interrupts to switch palette colours at any character row down the screen.
 At each character row in the game area, one palette change can occur.
 A different palette altogether is switched in for the 'footer' area of the screen.
 Interrupts are also used for updating the music and sound, and updating timers for the game.
 But to use this new palette changing facility, I need to be able to edit the room data.